 A hearing test measures a person’s ability to process sounds of different frequencies and volumes.
-Hearing tests provide important information that can help you and your doctor decide on the best hearing aid for you.
+Hearing tests provide important information that can help you and your audiologist decide on the best hearing aid for you.

-In most formal situations, an audiologist performs the hearing test with a device called an audiometer.
+In most situations, an audiologist performs the hearing test with a device called an audiometer.
 The patient wears headphones or earbuds to ensure that sound is only heard by each ear individually; the test is conducted in a sound-proof room.
 The audiometer delivers sounds of different frequencies to the right or left ear separately, and the patient indicates that they have heard the sound by verbally replying, or by pushing a button or lifting the hand or a finger on the corresponding side of the body.

 For children who cannot or will not cooperate with standard testing, alternatives like visual reinforcement audiometry (which rewards the child with a desirable image) or conditioned play audiometry (which encourages specific play when the sound is heard) may be used.
 There are specific hearing aids for children that are available for those with hearing loss.